pavloo/ember-cli-tree/README.md

 # Usage

-The only thing you need to care of is how your tree node looks like.
+The only thing you need to care of is how your single tree node looks like.
-Here is the example tree to be rendered:
+Here is an example tree object:

 ```javascript
 const treeHead = {